GilaCMS/docs/source/api-moreclasses.md

 ### set ()
-(static) Sets the prefix arguments of a base gpost
+(static) Sets the prefix arguments of a base HttpPost

 **Parameters**
 - $name:string the base name